appgate/terraform-provider-appgatesdp/website/docs/r/appliance.markdown

 * `activated`: (Optional) Whether the Appliance is activated or not.
 If it is not activated, it won't be accessible by the Clients.
 * `pending_certificate_renewal`: (Optional) Whether the Appliance is pending certificate renewal or not.
 Should be true for a very short period on certificate renewal.
 * `version`: (Optional) Peer version of the Appliance.
-* `hostname`: (Required) Generic hostname of the appliance.
+* `hostname`: (Optional) Generic hostname of the appliance.
 Used as linux hostname and to identify within logs.
+If peerInterface.hostname is changed, this field's value is cleared.
+When empty, peerInterface.hostname will be used to generate it.
 * `site`: (Optional) Site served by the Appliance.
 Entitlements on this Site will be included in the Entitlement Token for this Appliance.
 Not useful if Gateway role is not enabled.
 * `site_name`: (Optional) Name of the Site for this Appliance.
 For convenience only.
 * `customization`: (Optional) Customization assigned to this Appliance.
 * `connect_to_peers_using_client_port_with_spa`: (Optional) Makes the Appliance to connect to Controller/LogServer/LogForwarders using their clientInterface.httpsPort instead of peerInterface.httpsPort.
 The Appliance uses SPA to connect.
+This field is deprecated as of 5.4.
+It will always be enabled when the support for peerInterface is removed.
 * `client_interface`: (Required) The details of the Client connection interface.
 * `peer_interface`: (Required) The details of peer connection interface.
 Used by other appliances and administrative UI.
+This interface is deprecated as of 5.4.
+All connections will be handled by clientInterface and adminInterface in the future.
+The hostname field is used as identifier and will take over the hostname field in the root of Appliance when this interface is removed.
 * `admin_interface`: (Optional) The details of the admin connection interface.
-If null, admin interface will be accessible via peerInterface.
+Required on Controllers and LogServers.
 * `networking`: (Required) Networking configuration of the system.
 * `ntp`: (Optional) NTP configuration.
 * `ssh_server`: (Optional) SSH server configuration.